aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-vrfs-bgp-settings.md

                 peer_group: <str>

                 # BGP AS <1-4294967295> or AS number in asdot notation "<1-65535>.<0-65535>".
-                # For asdot notation in YAML inputs, the value *must* be put in quotes to prevent it from being interpreted as a float number.
+                # For asdot notation in YAML inputs, the value must be put in quotes, to prevent it from being interpreted as a float number.
                 remote_as: <str>
                 description: <str>